Tool Comparisons

 • You already pay for Dropbox → Dropbox Transfer.
 You have it.

 • Most of your sends are one-offs to people you may never email again → WeTransfer.
-Free tier is enough.
+Free or Starter may be enough.

 • You ship recurring deliverables to paying clients and the link they click matters → BulkShare.
 The custom domain pays for itself in perceived professionalism.